andkov/psy532/resources.md

 [A GOOD PLACE TO START LEARNING R](http://www.rstudio.com/resources/training/online-learning/) - The RStudio team collects the best online resources.
 Check out every link they mention, it's worth it.

+[Data Science Specialization](https://github.com/DataScienceSpecialization) well-composed series of courses on data science.

-One particular link is to [swirl](http://swirlstats.com/students.html), an R package that creates a learning environment inside RStudio.
+Start learning R interactively with [swirl](http://swirlstats.com/students.html), an R package that creates a dialogue environment inside RStudio.

 To initiate a learning session, open your RStudio and execute the following code: